Our experienced manufacturing group adapts commercial vaccine technologies to create USDA approved bacterial and viral products.

 "I’m your huckleberry…" Doc Holiday, TOMBSTONE

-Neil has been in the Animal Health Industry for 18 years.
+Neil has been in the animal health industry for nearly 20 years.
 Before coming to Cambridge, he worked at Newport Laboratories as a lab supervisor and as a cost accountant.
 Having grown up on a farm it was an easy decision to pursue a career in animal health.
 When Neil isn’t in the lab, he spends time as a basketball skills trainer, helping players of all ages develop their skills.